 Dunderdale declines comment on the 500-plus pages of notes that came with the top job

-Newfoundland and Labrador Premier Kathy Dunderdale smiles as she takes her seat at a meeting of the Atlantic premiers in Sussex, N.B. on Sunday. — Photo by The Canadian Press
+In this file photo, Newfoundland and Labrador Premier Kathy Dunderdale smiles as she takes her seat at a meeting of the Atlantic premiers in Sussex, N.B.— Photo by The Canadian Press

 So, you’re suddenly named acting premier.
 It’s not an office you’ve aspired to, but you feel ready to rise to the challenge.